chainwikinet/wikijs-yam-content/totalsupply.md

 # How Many YAMv2 will I get?

 You'll get the same **proportion** of total YAMs that you currently have now.
 If you currently have 1% of YAM, you will have 1% of YAMv2.
 Rebases do not change this, and when you bought the YAMs doesn't matter—all YAM is eligible for migration to YAMv2.

+For instance:

+- if you currently have 1,000 YAM
+- and the maximum supply of YAMv2 is 5,000,000
+- then you will have ~70 YAMv2

 # How many YAMs are there right this second?